40a/virtkick/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see https://www.gnu.org/licenses/agpl-3.0.html.

+# Trademark

+The VirtKick name and logo are trademarks of Damian Nowak.
+You may not use them for promotional purposes, or in any way that claims, suggests or looks like there's a relationship or endorsement by VirtKick.

+Other marks and names mentioned herein may be trademarks of their respective companies.